top of page

 Marina Banuet Martinez

 I am a Ph.D. candidate (in Epidemiology) at the University of Alberta, working with the Climate Change and Global Health Research Group (led by Dr. Sherilee Harper).
-I completed a bachelor's in microbiology and a master's in Biological Sciences in Mexico.
-My research has focused on the impacts of environmental variations on the health status of different populations.
+I have a multidisciplinary background and interests that cross natural, health, and social sciences, knowledge mobilization and science-policy translation.
+My research has focused on the impacts of environmental variations on the health and well-being of populations.
 I am particularly interested in exploring and understanding the intrinsic and vital relationships between the environment, animals, and humans, which influence health-disease dynamics in populations inequitably impacted by climate change.
+My research follows the One Health and Planetary Health perspectives and approaches.

-To better understand this emergent area, I am currently leading a collaborative research project in partnership with a local organization (Comunidad y Biodiversidad, COBI) and two fishing communities in the Mexican Northern Pacific.
+To better understand this emergent area, I am currently leading a collaborative research project in partnership with a local organization (COBI) and two fishing communities in the Mexican Northern Pacific.
 By integrating the local knowledge of fishers, this research aims to generate critical insight into climate change risks in these communities and provide a broader view of climate-health risks.

 I am excited about collaborating with different communities, organizations, and researchers and contributing to the development of climate-health research.
-By working together, we can identify potential solutions and develop strategies to mitigate and adapt to climate change's current and future impacts.
+I'm committed to enhancing equity in science and knowledge mobilization for different audiences.
+I aim to make scientific discoveries that enhance our understanding of human and natural ecosystem interactions while inspiring effective solutions for a sustainable future.
 I have been fortunate to be guided by wonderful mentors throughout my career, and I want to keep the tradition alive!
-I want to transmit to future generations my knowledge and experience, my passion for science and my love for our planet to leave the world better than I found it.
+I want to transmit to future generations my knowledge and experience, my passion for science and my love for our planet to leave the world better than we found it.